Don't expect all-knowing BoE to eliminate bubble risks- policymaker

 BoE Governor Mark Carney said last month that housing was the biggest threat to Britain's economic recovery.

-"We are not responsible for house prices.
-We are responsible for financial stability," Sharp told students at the London School of Economics."We will look at the nation as a whole because sometimes it's too easy to be preoccupied with the consequences of foreign buyers in London.
-With respect to when and if we act, the approach should be graduated," he said.

-Sharp, a former banker of 23 years at Goldman Sachs, sought to downplay expectations about the committee's ability to tackle bubbles with precision.
+Sharp, a former banker of 23 years at Goldman Sachs, sought on Wednesday to downplay expectations about the committee's ability to tackle bubbles with precision.

-"When it comes to evaluating the FPC, please do not expect an omniscient committee which, by their collective capabilities, can always successfully anticipate shocks," Sharp said in his first speech as an FPC member.
+"When it comes to evaluating the FPC, please do not expect an omniscient committee which, by their collective capabilities, can always successfully anticipate shocks," Sharp told an audience of students in his first speech as an FPC member.

 "Whilst we will do our best to anticipate shocks and minimize the possibility of them arising, it is better that the FPC should be viewed as unequivocally accountable for ensuring that, when such shocks do occur - and indeed they will - the system has built up sufficient strength and resilience so that such events can be effectively managed."